Existence of Bayesian Equilibria in Incomplete Information Games without Common Priors: Existence of Bayesian Equilibria

-Since the first difference in the expected utilities on the right-hand side is finite due to the integrability condition in the definition of $\M$.
-By taking $\lambda$ arbitrarily small, we can make the difference in the expected payoffs in \eqref{eq:payoff_diff} negative so that $\gamma_i$ is a profitable deviation for player $i$ in the game $G^*(\nu')$.
-Consequently, $\gamma^* \notin \mathsf{NE}_{\nu'}$, leading to a contradiction. \end{proof}
+Since the first difference on the right-hand side is finite by the integrability condition in the definition of $\M$, taking $\lambda$ sufficiently small makes the difference in the expected payoffs in \eqref{eq:payoff_diff} negative, so that $\gamma_i$ is a profitable deviation for player $i$ in the game $G^*(\nu')$.
+Consequently, $\gamma^* \notin \NE_{\nu'}$, which contradicts $\gamma^*\in \NE$. \end{proof}

 \begin{remark*} Theorem \ref{thm:char} is useful for analyzing the set of Bayesian equilibria in the game $G$ through the Nash equilibria of the complete information games $G^*(\nu)$, $\nu \in \M$.
 One can construct an alternative characterization of the Bayesian equilibria in a rather trivial manner.
-First, take $\M_{\delta} \subset \Sigma(S \times T)$ to be the collection of all the product probability measures on $(S \times T,\S\otimes \T)$, where each measure has the $T_i$-marginal as a Dirac measure.
+First, take $\M_{\delta} \subset \Sigma(T)$, where each $T_i$-marginal of $\nu\in \M_{\delta}$, $i=1,\ldots,n$, is a Dirac measure.
+(For such $\nu$, the surrogate game $G^*(\nu)$ and its set of Nash equilibria $\NE_\nu$ are defined by \eqref{eq:aux_payoff} exactly as for $\nu\in\M$.)
 Then, trivially we have

 Note that this characterization neither implies nor follows from our characterization result because the sets $\M_{\delta}$ and $\M$ are generally incomparable (neither contains the other).
-This trivial characterization is not very useful because an action profile $\gamma$ that is a Nash equilibrium in the game $G^*(\nu)$ \textit{for all} $\nu \in \M_\delta$ is not guaranteed to exist.
-In contrast, the characterization in Theorem \ref{thm:char} involves $G^*(\nu)$ \textit{only for} $\nu \in \M$.
-The existence of Nash equilibria in $G^*(\nu)$ can be established in a standard manner because, as we shall see below, we can transform the game $G^*(\nu)$ into a Bayesian game with a common prior $\nu$ which, being a product measure, satisfies absolute continuity of information in \cite{Milgrom/Weber:85:MOR}. \end{remark*}
+This trivial characterization is not very useful because an action profile $\gamma$ that is a Nash equilibrium in the game $G^*(\nu)$ \emph{for all} $\nu \in \M_\delta$ is not guaranteed to exist.
+In contrast, the characterization in Theorem \ref{thm:char} involves $G^*(\nu)$ \emph{only for} $\nu \in \M$.
+The existence of Nash equilibria in $G^*(\nu)$ can be established in a standard manner because, as we shall see below, we can transform the game $G^*(\nu)$ into a Bayesian game with a common prior $\nu$, which is a product measure and therefore satisfies absolute continuity of information. \end{remark*}

-The characterization theorem does not immediately yield the existence of Bayesian equilibria in the game $G$ because we need to consider all the product probability measures in $\M$.
-We introduce an additional assumption on the payoff functions.